An optimal control problem for the continuity equation arising in smart charging: Introduction

-Concerning the regularity results, let us point out that the regularity of solutions of \eqref{syst_opt_cond_intro} is not usual, and we believe that it is mainly due to the linearity of the Hamilton-Jacobi equation w.r.t. $\partial_s \varphi$, and to the regularity assumptions on $b$, allowing to use the characteristic method to solve the PDEs.
-These results will be useful in a later work to quantify the mean field limit assumption of the model.
-The time regularity of $m$ and $\varphi$ may not be improved as far as we have no more regularity results on $\lambda$.
+Some of our regularity results, namely that $\alpha$ is Lipschitz continuous w.r.t. the space variable $s$, and that the density of $m$ w.r.t. the Lebesgue measure is Lipschitz continuous when $m^0$ is absolutely continuous w.r.t. the Lebesgue measure, are unusual.
+We believe that it is mainly due to the linearity of the Hamilton-Jacobi equation w.r.t. $\partial_s \varphi$.
+These results will be used in a companion work \cite{seguret2022mean} to quantify the mean field limit of the model.
+The time regularity of $\varphi$ may not be improved as far as we have no more regularity results on $\lambda$.
 The function $\varphi$ is discontinuous at each atom of the measure $\lambda$.
-Regularity results, about the multiplier of the density constraint can be found in the literature: in \cite{cardaliaguet2016first} the authors show some BV estimates on the pressure, whereas $L^\infty$ estimates for the price have been proved in \cite{lavenant2019new}, in the special case of a quadratic Hamiltonian.
-Sobolev regularity, for the solution of a first order MFG, has been established in \cite{lions2007theorie}, and improved in \cite{santambrogio2018regularity}; see also \cite{graber2018sobolev}.
+Regularity results about the multiplier of the density constraint can be found in the literature: in \cite{cardaliaguet2016first}, the authors showed some BV estimates on the pressure, whereas $L^\infty$ estimates for the price were proved in \cite{daudin2023optimal} and \cite{lavenant2019new} in the special case of a quadratic Hamiltonian in a MFG problem. { In \cite{bonnet2021intrinsic}, sufficient conditions are provided to obtain Lipschitz regularity results, w.r.t. the space variables, of the optimal control in a deterministic framework with continuous state variables.
+These results are closely related to those given in the articles \cite{gangbo2022global,gangbo2015existence,mayorga2020short}, which deal with first order MFGs.} The Sobolev regularity of the weak solutions of a first order MFG system was studied in \cite{santambrogio2018regularity} using duality arguments, in \cite{graber2018sobolev} for MFG problems with local coupling terms and in \cite{graber2019planning} for planning MFG.
+The existence of classical solutions to first order MFG problems was first investigated in \cite{lions2007theorie} and improved in \cite{munoz2022classical}.